309thEDDGE/opal-ops/README.md

 - click `Add User` button in the `Users` section (should be in the center of the screen)
 - create a username, click `Create`.

-After the user is generated, the following steps are performed within the user configuration.
-If this is not automatically pulled up, it can be accessed by clicking `Users` on the left bar, searching for the username, and clicking the blue UID for the user:
+> **Note:**  After the user is generated, the following steps are performed within the user configuration.
+> If this is not automatically pulled up, it can be accessed by clicking `Users` on the left bar, searching for the username, and clicking the blue UID for the user:

-To allow Minio access:
-- click `Groups` on the left side
-- click `jupyterhub_staff` in the middle third section (if the window takes the full screen)
-- click `Attributes` under `jupyterhub_staff`.
-- add the key: `policy` and the value: `consoleAdmin`
-- click `Save`.
+To add user to a group:
  - for less permissive policies see [the minio documentation](https://docs.min.io/minio/baremetal/security/minio-identity-management/policy-based-access-control.html).
 Ensure `Add` and then `Save` are clicked, otherwise jupyterhub will show a `500: internal Server Error` when the user attempts login
 - click `Users` under the `Manage` section
 - click the user (the blue uid) you just made
 - click `Groups` in the center sectino under your new user